michael-a-davis/tiny-island/NOTES.md

 # Release Notes

+### Alpha 2.0
+This newest version comes with a big resturcturing.
+The HTML document is now essentially empty, and the creation of the DOM and its elements are all now handled by a javascript file -- the index.js file.
+In addition, the CSS has been rehauled to make the site more responsive, as well as fix some UI concerns I'd been having.

 ### Alpha 1.4.1
 This update has expanded the crafting and introduced a new placeable item, the wet brick.
 It's crafted from clay found by using the new tool, the spade, on the beaches.
 The wet brick dries